-THIS TIME, I hid some in an undisclosed location (a locked safe.
-HA!) and was able to make this perfect Tuna Melt.
+THIS TIME, I hid some in an undisclosed location (a locked safe (HA!) that I got free in a gifting group, my favorite place to get free stuff.) and was able to make this perfect Tuna Melt recipe.

-It’s ooey-gooey and packed full of delicious flavor, and perfect for the nights when you just want to put something on the table super quick or for that lunch date with your friends.
+This Tuna Melt is ooey-gooey and packed full of delicious flavor, and perfect for the nights when you just want to put something on the table super quick for your family or for that lunch date with your friends.

 This perfect Tuna Melt sandwich is so amazingly DELICIOUS and super easy-to-make recipe!
-It’s definitely not your classic Tuna melt, but once you take a bite, it’ll be in your weekly rotation!!
+It’s definitely not your classic Tuna Melt recipe, but once you take a bite, it’ll be in your weekly rotation for sure!! 😍

 Ingredients